Skip to content

 What Exactly is a PREC?

-A professional corporation is a corporation that provides the services of a member of a profession that is regulated by a governing professional body.
+A Personal Real Estate Corporation is a corporation that provides the services of a member of a profession that is regulated by a governing professional body.
 Certain regulated professions are permitted to form professional corporations under their governing regulations.
 Realtors are regulated by the Real Estate Council of Ontario (“RECO”) and are permitted to form PRECs under TRESA.

 The difference between a professional corporation and a non-professional corporation is limited liability.
 If you incorporate your consulting business and you get sued, you will generally only lose the amount you invested.
 If you are not incorporated, you could potentially lose all of your assets.